-As part of our planning procedures we considered the risks of material misstatement in the Commissioner's financial statements that required special audit consideration.
+As part of our planning procedures we considered the risks of material misstatement in the Chief Constable's financial statements that required special audit consideration.
 Although we report identified significant risks at the planning stage of the audit in our Audit Strategy Memorandum, our risk assessment is a continuous process and we regularly consider whether new significant risks have arisen and how we will mitigate these risks.
 No new risks have been identified since we issued our Audit Strategy Memorandum.
 The significant risks identified, and our conclusions against each are outlined below.

-Significant risk How we addressed the risk Audit conclusion Management override of control (relevant to single entity and group accounts) In all entities, management at various levels within an organisation are in a unique position to perpetrate fraud because of their ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
+Significant risk How we addressed the risk Audit conclusion Management override of control In all entities, management at various levels within an organisation are in a unique position to perpetrate fraud because of their ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
 Due to the unpredictable way in which such overrides could occur, we consider there to be a risk of material misstatement due to fraud and thus a significant risk on all audits.
 We addressed this risk through performing audit work over: accounting estimates impacting amounts included in the financial statements; consideration of identified significant transactions outside the normal course of business; and journals recorded in the general ledger and other adjustments made in preparation of the financial statements.
 Our work has provided the assurance we sought and has not highlighted any material issues to bring to your attention.
-Revenue Recognition (relevant to single entity and group accounts) There is a risk of fraud in the financial reporting relating to revenue recognition due to the potential to inappropriately record revenue in the wrong period.
-Due to there being a risk of fraud in revenue recognition we consider it to be a significant risk.
-We tested cut off to assess whether transactions were included in the appropriate year.
-We also carried out analytical review procedures.
-Our work has provided the assurance we sought and has not highlighted any material issues to bring to your attention.

-Significant risk How we addressed the risk Audit conclusion Pension costs and pensions liability (relevant to group accounts only) The financial statements contain material pension entries in respect of retirement benefits.
+Pension costs and pensions liability The financial statements contain material pension entries in respect of retirement benefits.
 The calculation of these pension figures, both assets and liabilities, can be subject to significant volatility and includes estimates based upon a complex interaction of actuarial assumptions.
 This results in an increased risk of material misstatement.
 We discussed with key contacts significant changes to the pensions estimates prior to the preparation of the final accounts.
-In addition to our standard programme of work in this area, we: • evaluated the management controls you had in place to assess the reasonableness of the figures provided by the actuaries; and • considered the reasonableness of the actuaries outputs, referring to an expert's report on all actuaries nationally which is commissioned annually by the National Audit Office.
-Our work has provided the assurance we sought and has not highlighted any material issues to bring to your attention.
+In addition to our standard programme of work in this area, we: • evaluated the management controls you had in place to assess the reasonableness of the figures provided by the actuaries; and • considered the reasonableness of the actuaries outputs, referring to an expert's report on all Our work has provided the assurance we sought and has not highlighted any material issues to bring to your attention.